 If a dog remains hungry for more than 5 to 6 hours then it can potentially damage the health of the canine.
-The only exception to the above-mentioned hours is the nighttime when the dog falls asleep but as soon as the pup wakes up he/she begin to cry or whimper for food.
+The only exception to the above-mentioned hours is during the night time when the dog falls asleep, but as soon as the pup wakes up he/she may begin to cry or whimper for food.

 How long can a puppy go without eating after birth?

 A newborn puppy is not able to see or walk.
 With the aid of the mother dog, the pup will sense where the nipples are and will start suckling on them.

 Usually, the nursing process starts immediately to provide the puppy with nourishment.
 In emergency conditions, the neonate puppies can go without eating for several hours as they hold on to the nutrients from the uterus.